Vaughanwj/ChatGPT-Excel/README.md

 To call the function in Excel, its simply =askGPT(A1)
 Where A1 is the cell containing the prompt.

+For more advanced work, say checking a table for example, you could use:

+=askgpt("Does this table add up: "&TEXTJOIN(",",FALSE,C29:F33))

+..Where C29:F33 is the table.
+TEXTJOIN turns a table into a CSV string.
+It works.
+You might want to play with the output though to make it prettier.

 Here's a video of it working: https://github.com/Vaughanwj/ChatGPT-Excel/commit/0022d124cdde75b48b08ff61a1e6dce822a57e62

 Expect there to be a delay in copy and pasting the function.